 - 1 cup unsweetened applesauce

-- ½ cup coconut sugar (or other powdered sweetener of your choice)
+- 1/2 cup coconut sugar (or other granulated sweetener of your choice)

 - 1 teaspoon vanilla extract

-- ½ cup dried berries (dried cherries, raisins, blueberries, etc)
+- 1/2 cup dried fruit (dried cherries, raisins, blueberries, etc)

 Instructions